matrix-org/matrix-spec-proposals/proposals/3592-pdf-markup.md

 need to be provided for.

-Within a PDF, an annotation occurs as part of the content stream associated with a particular page, so the page doesn't need to be indicated within the annotation.
-Since this information is not automatically available Markup locations will also require a *page index* field.
-The page index is a non-negative integer, and is distinct from a *page label*, which is a string (for example "iv" within the front-matter of a book).
+Within a PDF, an annotation occurs as part of the content stream associated with a particular page, so the page number doesn't need to be represented as an attribute of the annotation.
+Since this information is not automatically available in the Matrix context, `m.markup` locations for PDFs will also require a *page index* field.
+The page index is a non-negative integer, and is distinct from a *page label*, which is a string (for example "iv" within the front matter of a book).

 ### Text Annotations